If you are wondering why I'm asking this question, it’s because I am a Christian and it matters to me.

 Jacob (whom God renamed Israel) married women from his own tribe (or race), and his descendants became the Israelites.

-Esau married Canaanite women, mixing his bloodline with theirs, who became the descendants of Cain (a different, non-Israelite group).
+Esau married Canaanite women, mixing his bloodline with a people who were separate from the Israelite line.

 — Genesis 36:1-9 (TS2009)